minsughim/DBM-for-drying-soils/README.md

 ## Usage

 STEP 1.
-Inoculation of microbial cells at field capacity (-3kPa) Excute Main_BSC_biogeoscience.m and obtain the stabilised microbial community.
+Inoculation of microbial cells at field capacity (-3kPa)

+Excute Main_BSC_biogeoscience.m and obtain the stabilised microbial community.
 For this, you need four input arguments;
 1. Time for the dynamics (examineDays)
-2. matric potentail for unsaturated soils (pot1, with the unit of [-kPa])
+2. matric potential for unsaturated soils (pot1, with the unit of [-kPa])
 3. time interval for output (plottt, with the unit of mins.)
 4. index for ensemble averages (indexS, any integer to indicate a simulation) For example, to get the results of 5 days of simulation with output for every 5 mins at the matric potential of -3kPa, you excute in Matlab